-The integrating compensation network shown in Figure 8 insures that the steady-state error in the output voltage is limited only to the error in the reference voltage and offset errors in the OFS current source, remote-sense and error amplifiers.
-Intersil specifies the guaranteed tolerance of the ISL6323A to include the combined tolerances of each of these elements.
+The integrating compensation network shown in Figure 8 insures that the steady-state error in the output voltage is limited only to the error in the reference voltage, remote-sense and error amplifiers.
+Intersil specifies the guaranteed tolerance of the ISL6324 to include the combined tolerances of each of these elements.